geaxgx/depthai_hand_tracker/README.md

   --no_lm               Only the palm detection model is run (no hand landmark
                         model)
-  --lm_model LM_MODEL   Path to a blob file for landmark model -s, --solo            Detect one hand max
+  --lm_model LM_MODEL   Path to a blob file for landmark model -s, --solo            Detect one hand max.
+Default in solo mode.
   -xyz, --xyz           Enable spatial location measure of palm centers -g, --gesture         Enable gesture recognition
   -c, --crop            Center crop frames to a square shape